andjar/notd/assets/css/README.md

 ## Migration from Monolithic CSS

-The original `style_clean.css` file has been broken down into modular components.
-To migrate:
+The original `style_clean.css` file has been successfully broken down into modular components.
+The migration is complete:

-1. Replace references to `style_clean.css` with `style_modular.css`
+✅ **Completed:**
-2. Gradually move remaining styles from `style_clean.css` to appropriate modular files
+- All styles from `style_clean.css` have been moved to appropriate modular files
-3. Remove `style_clean.css` once migration is complete
+- The modular structure is fully functional and tested
+- Old standalone files (`calendar.css`, `icons.css`) have been integrated and removed

+**Current Status:** The modular CSS system is ready for production use.
+Use `style_modular.css` as your main CSS file.

 ## Best Practices